alephnode/alephnode/src/pages/13-jiggy-jest-jenkins/index.md

 export { handler, SentimentEvent }
 ```

-The module's responsibility is simple: it evokes the sentiment function with the event details and returns the result.
+The module's responsibility is simple: it invokes the sentiment function with the event details and returns the result.

 For a better understanding of what's _actually_ happening, let's examine the getSentiment declaration.